The emergence of new semi-synthetic 7-hydroxymitragynine products

 3. Regulatory Scrutiny

-The presence of high 7-HMG levels in products can attract negative regulatory attention, as it raises concerns about safety and potential abuse.
+The presence of high 7 hydroxymitragynine levels in products can attract negative regulatory attention, as it raises concerns about safety and potential abuse.
 Regulatory bodies like the FDA often cite 7-HMG as a key reason for their scrutiny of kratom products.
 The argument is that its opioid receptor activity could mimic that of traditional opioids.

 4. Lack of Long-Term Studies

-While plain leaf kratom has a long history of traditional use with a relatively well-documented safety profile, concentrated 7-HMG products do not.
+While plain leaf has a long history of traditional use with a relatively well-documented safety profile, concentrated 7-HMG products do not.
 The lack of long-term safety studies means users and regulators cannot fully assess the risks associated with these products.

 5. Deviating from Traditional Use